 - A maximum of 16 semester hours may be earned through the experiential learning portfolio submission.

-There will be a fee for posting examination, military, and portfolio credit on the college transcript except in the case where an official military transcript is provided.
+A fee is required for posting examination, military, and portfolio credit on the college transcript except in the case where an official military transcript is provided.
 See the Financial Information section for amounts.
 For more information, contact the registrar's office.

 For More Information